Burning Spear Society: Activities

-Burning Spear also sponsors the Seminole Spirit Drum, which beats nonstop outside of Doak Campbell Stadium for 72 hours prior to a football game against a major rival.
+Burning Spear coordinates the Burning Spear Drum Tour, during which the Seminole Spirit Drum is beaten nonstop outside of Doak Campbell Stadium for 72 hours prior to a football game against a major rival.
+This tradition started in the 1970s; it was discontinued in the 1980s but was reintroduced in 1993.
+The Drum Tour moves to other campuses before games against major opponents.

 The organization is also responsible for the Guardian of the Flame Awards, recognizing faculty member excellence annually and helped coordinate FSU Head Football Coach Jimbo Fisher's Kidz 1st Fund.

+Notable members

+Some of these notable members are listed below.